Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ![extract6](Obsidianicus_images/tractatus_canvas_picture.png)
 ![extract7](Obsidianicus_images/tractatus_canvas_picture_1.png)

 This is a modified Markdown version of Wittgenstein's Tractatus Logico-Philosophicus, with tags and relations between propositions, allowing a coherent Graph View on Obsidian.
-It is now also an ontology, with dependence structure (parent, child, etc.)
 I also made Canvas, which allows to organize notes visually (see pictures above.)

 ## Overview